 Vice President for Administration: responsible for damage assessments, claims relationship with Trinity’s insurance company, and immediate oversight of facilities for any emergencies involving buildings and grounds.

 Chief Financial Officer: responsible for addressing financial issues arising in emergencies.

 Director of Public Safety: in charge of all police, fire, rescue relationships, communications with local and federal authorities, coordination of response personnel on campus, management of emergency scene on campus, and works closely with the president, provost and executive staff in emergency situations.

-Vice President for Administration: has immediate continuous responsibility for supervision of the Public Safety operation, with the director of public safety, and may act in place of the president and provost when they are absent.
-Also has immediate oversight of Facilities Services and Facilities response to campus emergencies.
+Vice President for Human Resources: has immediate continuous responsibility for supervision of the Public Safety operation, with the director of public safety, and may act in place of the president and provost when they are absent.
+Also responsible for all communications with staff generally.

 The Academic Deans: coordinate responses with the provost, and are responsible for communication with faculty in their respective schools and general support of the emergency response plan.

 Vice President for Institutional Advancement: responsible for all communications with the media and, in consultation with the president, all public statements about the emergency.

 Vice President for Student Affairs and Dean of Students: responsible for coordinating those aspects of the emergency response program affecting student health and welfare, including first aid and emergency medical calls for injured students, ensuring communication and supply delivery as necessary to residence halls, counseling support, communications with parents and families; coordinating the responses of all student services personnel; and keeping the vice presidents and president informed of the conditions among students during the emergency.